 - Unfenced pools

-If you don’t recognize what caused your accident, you should still get in touch with one of our lawyers, as there are numerous ways for someone to get hurt on someone else’s property.
+If you don’t recognize what caused your accident, you should still get in touch with one of our premises liability attorneys, as there are numerous ways for someone to get hurt on someone else’s property.
 You should also avoid putting off calling a lawyer.
 Depending on where you were hurt, your premises liability claim may have specific time constraints.
 Additionally, with the passage of time, the property owner may change or alter the area you were injured, making it more difficult to prove your case.

-If you’re injured on government property, you should get in touch with a premises liability lawyer as soon as possible.
+If you’re injured on government property, you should get in touch with a Morris premises liability lawyer as soon as possible.
 With any personal injury case, there are certain time limits you will need adhere to in order to have a valid claim.
 There’s a risk if you wait too long before coming forward.
 If you miss the deadline, your claim could be dismissed without review.
 You could be left with significant injuries and no options to make a claim.

 The time limit may be different—even shorter—for government-owned properties.
 You may need to act quickly in order to get the compensation you deserve.
 These time limits can differ state by state.
 Our lawyers are familiar with Illinois laws and will be able to work within these specifications to protect your rights.